-Known as security obsessives, you'll be covered by powerful double encryption and have the a number of unusual extra tools at your disposal – namely Double VPN (which routes you through two servers) and Onion over VPN (which uses the encrypted Tor network for ultimate privacy).
+Popular with security obsessives, you'll be covered by powerful encryption and have a number of unusual extra tools at your disposal – namely Double VPN (which routes you through two servers) and Onion over VPN (which uses the encrypted Tor network for ultimate privacy).

 Nord is also a great pick for Turkey VPN users who want to access restricted streaming services.
 You'll get access to Netflix, iPlayer, Hulu, Amazon Prime and tons more, meaning whether you're a resident or just in the country on a trip, you'll never miss an episode of your favorite shows.